tatsuei/aio-scripts/README.md

 [Table of Contents](#Table-of-Contents)

-## What's in this repo?
+## What's in this section?
-- Batch files for zipping multiple folders (putting the contents into a folder or just straightup zipping the contents )
+- Batch files for zipping multiple folders (putting the contents into a folder or just straight up zipping the contents )
 - Shell commands for Android animation scales (window, transition, animator)
-- Powershell commands to rename multiple filenames
+- PowerShell commands to rename multiple filenames
-- Powershell commands to add pre/suffixes to file/folder names
+- PowerShell commands to add pre/suffixes to file/folder names
-- Powershell commands to create multiple folders
+- PowerShell commands to create multiple folders
 - How to change VLC's absolute playlist paths to relative ones
 - How to convert videos using FFMPEG
 - How to install rclone.exe as a Windows Service (either System or User service)